 Caption: I took a stroll up to the magnificent Olympic Ring the other weekend to hopefully soak in some athleticism.

 Barcelona is known worldwide for its art and design, and there are so many different ways to experience it.
 The KBr Fundación MAPFRE Barcelona Photo Center is a great place where you can see exhibitions of famous photographers’ works for free on Tuesdays.
 The Picasso Museum, located in El Born is a must-see, right next to the MOCO Museum, which displays contemporary art from the likes of Banksy, Kaws, and Keith Haring.

 Caption: Banksy’s “Home Sweet Home”, probably my favorite from the collection at MOCO.

 Along with the museums with famous artists, which usually come at a small cost for entrance, there are countless studios across the city whose work you can browse for free (or buy if you see something you like).

 Caption: A cool collection of paintings in an art studio in the Gothic Quarter of Barcelona.

 I can’t say I’ve tried this yet personally, but I know a couple people who have had lots of fun and met great people with the Meetup app.
 There are cooking classes, walking tours, and anything else you can imagine.
 One of my friends joined an exercise group that does different bodyweight workouts at famous locations across the city.
 It was €35 for 12 classes, or €7 for one session.
 They’re fun workouts according to Lucy; I have yet to make it to one, but I trust her word to tell you all about it.

-Stephen Dwyer is an official CAPA blogger for spring 2022, sharing his story in frequent posts on CAPA World.
-An operations & information management and sport management double major from University of Massachusetts Amherst, he is studying abroad in Barcelona this semester.
+Stephen Dwyer was an official CEA CAPA blogger for spring 2022, sharing his story in frequent posts on our blog.
+An operations & information management and sport management double major from University of Massachusetts Amherst, he studied abroad in Barcelona.